Esther125/git-practice/week-03/README.md

 With this setup, you can easily change the port number by modifying the value in the `.env` file, **without having to alter the code in `app.js`**.

-### c.4 Best practices for managing files in a GitHub repository

-#### c.4.1 Which files should be included in a GitHub repository and which should be excluded?
+### C.5 Which files should be included in a GitHub repository and which should be excluded?
+Why?

 -   Include:
     -   Source code (.js, .py, etc.)